ArtLighter3/spring-boot-ebay-oauth2-client-fix/README.md

 Then, configuration for eBay specifically should be done automatically if your app is non-reactive and 'authorization-code-redirect-uri' is specified.

 ### Manual configuration
-If you want to manually configure eBay's filter (for example, you want your own registrationId), then you can use OAuth2eBayAuthorizationCodeGrantFilterBuilder to build filter and add it to SecurityFilterChain.
+If you want to manually configure eBay's filter with own **registrationId**, then you must not specify **authorization-code-redirect-uri** property in application.properties and use OAuth2eBayAuthorizationCodeGrantFilterBuilder to build filter and add it to SecurityFilterChain.
 Example:
 ```
 @Configuration
 @EnableWebSecurity